Travel with Children

 - Learn to surf Kids as young as five can take classes at many spots with gentler waves along the Pacific coast, including Mazatlán, Sayulita, Ixtapa, Puerto Escondido and San Agustinillo.

-- Spot turtles, dolphins and whales Boat trips head out from many places along the Pacific coast and in the Baja Peninsula.
+- Spot turtles, dolphins and whales Boat trips head out from many places along the Pacific coast and in Baja.

 - Snorkel tropical seas Many beaches on the Caribbean coast and islands, and some on the Pacific, provide calm waters and colorful marine life for beginners.

-- Ride a gondola Cruise ancient Aztec canals at Xochimilco in Mexico City.
+- Ride a gondola Cruise ancient Aztec canals at Xochimilco, Mexico City.

 - Uyo Ochel Maya Float down centuries-old, Maya-built canals through mangrove swamps filled with flowers and tropical fish.